See why FunFair will be the ultimate casino experience for end users

 Fate Channels are our advanced version of State Channels.
 We use them to generate real time random numbers, facilitate player-game interactions and most importantly, enable micropayments with zero gas cost.
 State channels enable users to transact without needing to use the blockchain or wait for confirmations except to open and close the channel.

 FUN is FunFair’s native cryptocurrency which powers every aspect of the FunFair technology ecosystem, from player bets to operator licence fees to developer rewards.
-FUN is listed on a number of online exchanges.
+Players who want FUN tokens to play at a FunFair-powered casino can purchase them at a range of public cryptocurrency exchanges.

 Traditional casino operators are companies with land-based casinos and/or digital products (websites, apps).
 However in the context of FunFair, anyone can create an online casino in seconds, and run it with minimal cost and effort.